mshamir11/databaseAssignments/Assignment 4/readme.md

 ![alt](./images/1_5.png)

+#### 6

-#### 6. Find all products in the database whose name contains the string ‘mi’.
+Find all products in the database whose name contains the string ‘mi’.
 E.g. Xiaomi, etc, and all users who bought them at least once.

+**Solution:**

 ```python